sokil/php-concurrency-labs/README.md

 ## Definitions

-[Concurrency](https://en.wikipedia.org/wiki/Concurrency_(computer_science)): ability of different parts of a program to be executed in parallel, which can significantly improve overall speed of the execution in multi-processor and multi-core systems.
+[Concurrency](https://en.wikipedia.org/wiki/Concurrency_(computer_science)): ability of different parts of a program to be executed out-of-order (in [parallel](https://en.wikipedia.org/wiki/Parallel_computing)), which can significantly improve overall speed of the execution in multi-processor and multi-core systems.

+[Multitaskink](https://en.wikipedia.org/wiki/Computer_multitasking): is the concurrent execution of multiple tasks over a certain period of time.

 There are two types of multitasking: